-The main astrological organization which tends to have chapters in just about every state in the US is the National Council for Geocosmic Research, or NCGR for short.
-They allow groups of people to start local astrological chapters and they provide a lot of support in helping to organize and coordinate everything.
-On their site they have a list of all of their NCGR chapters around the world, so you can find out if there are any local groups in your area, and if so, when they meet and how to find out more information about them.
+The main astrological organization which tends to have chapters in just about every state in the US, as well as in some cities outside of the US, is the National Council for Geocosmic Research, or NCGR for short.
+They provide a framework for people to start local non-profit astrology groups.
+On their site they have a helpful list of all of the NCGR chapters around the world, so you can find out if there is a local group in your area.

-These meetings are great because you will often get to hear some really interesting lectures on astrology, sometimes presented by famous astrologers, and you also get to meet up with other people who are interested in the same subject as you.
+Local astrology meetings are great because you will often get to hear some really interesting lectures on astrology, sometimes presented by famous astrologers, and you also get to meet with other people who are interested in the same subject as you.

 8. Take Some Classes on Astrology

 Once you have met some other astrologers and gotten some of the basics of astrology down, you should think about taking some classes somewhere.
-Having some guidance from someone with experience in this area can be an incredibly helpful thing, and it speeds up the learning process so that you will be covering more ground than if you were just teaching yourself.
+Having some guidance from someone with experience in this area can be incredibly helpful, and it speeds up the learning process so that you will be covering more ground than if you were just teaching yourself.

 There are many opportunities for taking classes depending on what your schedule is like and how much you are willing to commit to it.
 The easiest thing to do is to ask around in your area and see if anyone is offering any local classes on astrology.
 This is where attending local astrological meetings comes in handy, since the people who attend those meetings are the ones who would know what is going on in your area.

 If you can’t find any local classes in your area then you might try taking a course online.
-This is slowly starting to become more of a popular medium for presenting classes.
-For example, I offer online courses such as an introduction to Hellenistic astrology and an introduction to horary astrology.
+This is starting to become more of a popular medium for presenting astrology classes.
+For example, I offer three online courses in astrology right now:

 - Kepler College